Real Country 102.1 Open Wheel Mania Night

 Victory Lane / Post Race

-In the interest of promoting young drivers, victory lane will be reserved for the top three LCT Champ drivers (competitors under 22), regardless of the overall finish.
-All Mentor drivers must proceed to their pit stall upon race completion.
+In the interest of promoting young drivers, victory lane will be reserved for the top three competitors under 18, regardless of the overall finish.
+All drivers over 18 must proceed to their pit stall upon race completion.

 Payout / Trophies

-Auburndale Speedway will provide payout based on the overall finish, including Mentor drivers.
-Trophies will be awarded to Champ drivers only.
+Auburndale Speedway will provide payout based on the overall finish.
+Trophies will be awarded to drivers 18 and under only.

 All cars must be fitted with an aluminum racing seat that fits the driver’s physical characteristics.
 No homemade seats will be permitted.
 All seats must be securely mounted in the center line of the vehicle, so the seat center line is within 1/4 inches of the car centerline (the seat cannot be offset).
 Seats must be mounted using grade 8 hardware.